 First, run the following command to install Nodejs to simplify the installation process.
 We will add the NodeSource repository to the system using the curl command and install Nodejs using the APT command.

 curl -sL https://deb.nodesource.com/setup_16.x | sudo -E bash - sudo apt install nodejs

 Now we install Yarn with the following command:

 During the installation, press Enter to accept the permissions and continue.
 It may look like nothing is happening, but Yarn is being installed in the background.

 After following the steps above, Yarn should be installed on your machine and ready to use.
 To verify that Yarn is installed correctly, use the following command:

-Yarn will display the version number of Yarn that was installed on your machine.
-If you get a message that Yarn cannot be found, restart your machine and run the above command again.
+Yarn will display the version number of Yarn installed on your machine.
+If you get a message that Yarn cannot be found, restart your machine and rerun the above command.

 b) Install Yarn Using the APT